bmolnar91/workbook/module_oop.md

 #### What is a class?

-A class is a user defined blueprint or prototype from which objects are created.
+A class is a user defined **blueprint** or prototype from which objects are created.
 It represents the set of properties or methods that are common to all objects of one type.

 #### What is an object?

-It is a basic unit of Object Oriented Programming and represents the real life entities.
+It is a basic unit of Object Oriented Programming and **represents the real life entities**.
 A typical Java program creates many objects which interact by invoking methods.

 An object consists of: